|Site Map | Bulletin Home | Temple University|

 Motivated students can accelerate their BBA program to finish in 3 years.
 Please see the suggested sequence.

-A minor in MIS provides undergraduate students the ability to specify, select, utilize, and apply information technology (IT) to their major field of study.
+A minor in Management Information Systems provides undergraduate students the ability to specify, select, utilize, and apply information technology (IT) to their major field of study.
 The minor provides the skills and terminology needed to become an expert user of IT in the business world.

-Business students will benefit from a minor in MIS, particularly majors in marketing, finance, accounting, risk management, entrepreneurship, and business management.
-The minor in MIS will position such students for jobs in business application areas, consulting positions, technical liaisons, and selling and acquisition of business software.
+Business students will benefit from a minor in Management Information Systems.
+The minor in Management Information Systems will position you for jobs in business application areas, consulting positions, technical liaisons, and selling and acquisition of business software.

 Requirements for the minor must be completed prior to graduation.
 Courses cannot be used to meet minor requirements if already used to meet the requirements for a major or a different minor.
-For more information or to declare MIS as your minor, visit: http://community.mis.temple.edu/minor/
+For more information or to declare Management Information Systems as your minor, visit: http://community.mis.temple.edu/programs/misminor/

 Information Technology Innovation and Entrepreneurship Minor (ITIE)

-The Fox School Information Technology Innovation and Entrepreneurship (ITIE) minor integrates two of the most important elements of the Fox school: the enabling role of IT and the drive of entrepreneurial thinking.
-The minor will allow Fox School majors to combine the above elements by taking relevant courses in Entrepreneurship, Management Information Systems (MIS), and other related areas.
+The Information Technology Innovation and Entrepreneurship (ITIE) minor integrates the enabling role of IT and the drive of entrepreneurial thinking.
+The minor includes courses in Entrepreneurship, Management Information Systems (MIS), and other related areas.

 Who Should Minor in ITIE?

-The minor is appropriate for all majors but particularly relevant for students in marketing, finance, human resources, and MIS who are interested in applying IT in an entrepreneurial manner.
-Students who minor in ITIE will be well suited to work for corporations who want to drive new IT-enabled innovative projects and for technology enabled start-ups.
+The minor is appropriate for all majors and particularly relevant for students in Marketing, Finance, Human Resources, and Management Information Systems.
+ITIE minors can drive new IT-enabled innovative projects in existing firms and create technology enabled start-ups.

-The minor is a joint venture between the MIS department and the Strategic Management department.
+The minor is a joint venture between the Management Information Systems department and the Strategic Management department.

 Requirements for the minor must be completed prior to graduation.
 Courses cannot be used to meet minor requirements if already used to meet the requirements for a major or a different minor.
 For more information or to declare ITIE as your minor, visit: http://community.mis.temple.edu/programs/minor-in-itie/.